 The certification process for the CCE includes both a proctored online multiple-choice exam and hands-on forensic analysis of several assigned problems.
-When the online exam is completed (passing score of at least 70 percent required), applicants receive instructions on how to create a CCE Toolbelt account, which is required to gain access to the practical portion of the exam.
+When the online exam is completed (passing score of at least 70 percent is required), applicants receive instructions on how to create a CCE Toolbelt account, which is required to gain access to the practical portion of the exam.
 During the hands-on practical exam, candidates conduct a thorough forensic examination of the test media with which they are supplied and submit a report of their findings to their assigned assessor.
-A minimum score of 70 percent is required on the first practical problem to proceed to subsequent problems.
-All practical examination problems must be completed within 90 days, and an overall score of 80 percent is required to gain the credential.
-Together, both written and hands-on portions are intended to verify a candidate’s skills and knowledge in the area of computer forensics.
+A minimum score of 70 percent is required on the first practical problem to proceed to subsequent problems, and an overall score of 80 percent is required to obtain the credential.
+Together, both written and hands-on portions are intended to verify a candidate's skills and knowledge in the area of computer forensics.

-The CCE training classes usually run for five days in the classroom (or 40 hours of online or self-paced materials).
-Instructor-led versions generally cost $2,500 to $3,500 USD and are highly regarded.
-Online or self-paced versions may be somewhat less expensive but don’t always deliver direct instructor contact.
+The CCE BootCamp training course runs for five days in the classroom (or 40 hours of online or self-paced materials).
+Several authorized training organizations offer the course, which costs $2,995 USD; law enforcement, government, military and educators may receive a $200 discount.
+Online or self-paced versions may be somewhat less expensive but don't always deliver direct instructor contact.

 Table 2: CCE Facts & Figures

 |Prerequisites & Required Courses||One of the following is required:|

 • Training at a CCE Bootcamp Authorized Training Center

 • Proof of other digital forensics training (can be self-study); must be approved by the Certification Board